David Benatar: Implications for procreation

 Benatar argues that bringing someone into existence generates both good and bad experiences, pain and pleasure, whereas not doing so generates neither pain nor pleasure.
-The absence of pain is good, the absence of pleasure is not bad.
+The absence of pain is good, while the absence of pleasure is not bad.
 Therefore, the ethical choice is weighed in favor of non-procreation.

 Benatar raises four other related asymmetries that he considers quite plausible: